Deploy a Matrix Server

 Before considering your server operational, confirm every item on this list:

 3. Synapse listens on localhost only.
 The Docker port binding is 127.0.0.1:8008:8008.
-Run docker port synapse to confirm – it should show 127.0.0.1:8008.
+Run docker port synapse to confirm.
+It should show 127.0.0.1:8008.

 4. Element Web listens on localhost only.
 The Docker port binding is 127.0.0.1:8080:80.
 Run docker port element-web to confirm.